Xen0pp/LinK/VERCEL_DEPLOYMENT.md

 **Build Fails?**
 - Ensure all environment variables are set in Vercel dashboard
-- Check that `package.json` build scripts are correct
+- Check that dependencies are properly listed in root package.json
 - Verify Node.js version compatibility (≥18.0.0)

 **Runtime Errors?**